nichtsam/syke/docs/psyche-analysis/psyche-analysis-model.md

 ### Fundamental Emotions

 This section defines the core emotional categories used in the Psyche Analysis Model.
-To ensure consistency in tracking and analysis, all emotional data across the system should be based on this standardized list.
+To ensure consistency in journaling and analysis, all emotional data across the system should be based on this standardized list.
-By limiting inputs to a small set of well-defined, fundamental emotions, we make meaningful tracking and automated analysis possible — avoiding confusion and fragmentation caused by open-ended emotion input.
+By limiting inputs to a small set of well-defined, fundamental emotions, we make meaningful journaling and automated analysis possible — avoiding confusion and fragmentation caused by open-ended emotion input.

 #### Guiding Principles